HM Prison Pentonville

 HM Prison Pentonville (informally "The Ville") is an English Category B men's prison, operated by His Majesty's Prison Service.
 Pentonville Prison is not in Pentonville, but is located further north, on the Caledonian Road in the Barnsbury area of the London Borough of Islington, north London.
-In 2015 the justice secretary, Michael Gove, described Pentonville as "the most dramatic example of failure" within the prisons estate.

 The prison today

 Pentonville is a local prison, holding Category B/C adult males remanded by local magistrates' courts and the Crown Court, and those serving short sentences or beginning longer sentences.
 The prison is divided into these main wings: